-- B. appointment with a health care provider - C. illness in the family necessitating the presence of the child - D. quarantine of the home - E. death in the family - F. observation or celebration of a bonafide religious holiday - G. out of state travel (up to a maximum twenty-four hours (24) hours per school year that the student's school is open for instruction) to participate in a District-approved enrichment or extracurricular activity - H. such good cause as may be acceptable to the Superintendent
+- A. personal illness (a written physician's statement verifying the illness may be required) - B. appointment with a health care provider - C. illness in the family necessitating the presence of the child - D. quarantine of the home - E. death in the family - F. observation or celebration of a bona fide religious holiday - G. out of state travel (up to a maximum twenty-four (24) hours per school year that the student's school is open for instruction) to participate in a - District-approved enrichment or extracurricular activity - H. such good cause as may be acceptable to the Superintendent